hpc-carpentry/hpc-chapel/episodes/03-ranges-arrays.md

 ## Indexing elements

 We can retrieve and reset specific values of an array using `[]` notation.
+Note that we use the same square bracket notation in two different contexts: (1) to declare an array, with the square brackets containing the array's full index range `[example_range]`, and (2) to access specific array elements, as we will see below.
 Let's try retrieving and setting a specific value in our example so far:

 ```chpl
 var example_range = 0..10;